GhostInABottle/sprite_editor/README.md

 ## About

 A Windows Forms application to create and edit sprites and save them in XML format.

 Sprites are containers of poses (animations), and each pose contains a number of animation frames.

 It was originally created for [Technobabel](https://bitbucket.org/firas_assaad/technobabel/) but is now used for [Octopus City Blues](https://www.octopuscityblues.com).

+## Build

+This is a .NET 5 application and can be built with a simple `dotnet build` command.

+[FMOD library](https://www.fmod.com) is used to play frame sound effects.
+The FMOD DLL should be placed in executable path.
+You can disable that functionality setting the SoundPlayback application setting to `False`.

 ## License

-Copyright (c) 2011, Firas Assaad
+Copyright (c) 2011-2022, Firas Assaad
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: